ndim/ndim-pelican-favicon/README.md

   * Test the favicon usage in Pelican themes other than `pelican-bootstrap3` and find out how `ndim_pelican_favicon` can help there.

+  * While Pillow (`PIL`) is a Python library which can generate ICO files, it has difficulties generating ICO files which

+      * contain more than one image

+      * contain those images as uncompressed BMP data instead of compressed complete PNG dumps

+    [`icotool`](http://www.nongnu.org/icoutils/) can do these things,
+    so we will stay with `icotool` for a while.

 There are probably more problems, but this should be a good list to start with.